Buy Pre-War Cards

 When is the next Twitter sale?

-Sales do not happen every week but when they occur, they are generally on Sunday at 7:00 p.m.
+Sales do not happen every week but when they occur, they are generally on Saturday or Sunday at 8:00 p.m.
 EST.

 What is a Twitter Sale?